elastic/ecs-logging-nodejs/RELEASING.md

     git tag ecs-helpers-vx.y.z
     git push origin ecs-helpers-vx.y.z
     ```

+5. The automation will do the rest.

+If for any reason you need to run the publish the package manually then run the
-5. Publish to npm, in a clean git clone:
+below command in a clean git clone:
     ```
-    git status              # this should show "working tree clean" cd packages/ecs-helpers
+    git status              # this should show "working tree clean"

+    cd packages/ecs-helpers
     npm publish
     ```

 ## Releasing `@elastic/ecs-[...]-format`